fullstackbrewing/fullstack-blog/source/about/index.md

 # About

 I first got the bug of homebrewing back in 2012.
 Like a lot of others, my wife had bought me a Mr. Beer kit.
 After doing a couple of kits, I was hooked.
 From there its been years of learning new techniques, gathering new equipment and updating my workflows.

-Fullstack Brewing got its name coming from my career as a fullstack developer.
+Fullstack Brewing got the name coming from my career as a fullstack developer.